aws/aws-application-networking-k8s/docs/api-types/access-log-policy.md

 #### Accepted

-The spec of the AccessLogPolicy is valid and has been successfully processed.
+The spec of the AccessLogPolicy is valid and has been accepted for reconciliation by the controller.

 #### Conflicted